Techniques of Setting Stop-Loss in Gold

 Example:

-If a trader has a $100,000 account & is willing to risk 2% then the position size of trade that they will open for Trading will be determined by this 2% stop loss level.
+If a trader has got a $100,000 account & is willing to risk 2% then the position size of trade that they will open for Trading will be determined by this 2% stoploss order level.

-2. Setting Stop Loss using Support & Resistance Levels
+2. Setting Stop Loss using Support & Resistance Areas

 Another way of setting stoploss orders is to use supports & resistance zones, on the charts.

-Given that stop losses tend to congregate at key points, when one of these levels is touched by the price, others are set off, like dominos.
-Stop loss orders tend to accumulate just above or below resistance or support levels, respectively.
+Given that stop losses will tend to congregate at key points, when one of these levels is touched by the price, others are set off, like dominos.
+Stop loss orders will tend to accumulate just above or below resistance or support zones, respectively.

-A resistance or support zone should act like a barrier for price movement, this is why the levels are used to set stop-losses, if this barrier is breached the price movement can move towards the opposite trend direction of original xauusd trade, but if this barriers (support & resistance zones) aren't broken the price will continue moving in the intended direction.
+A resistance/support zone should act like a barrier for the price movement, this is why the levels are used to set stop-losses, if this barrier is breached the price movement can move towards the in the opposite direction of original xauusd gold trade, but if this barriers (support and resistance zones) are not broken the price will continue heading in the intended direction.

 Stop Loss Order level using a resistance zone